XuHQ1997/simple-tensor/README.md

 For many reasons, the repositories such as Pytorch and Tensorflow is too complicated to learn about how Tensors and Computational graphs work.
 While in this repository, I try to make the concept complete and the code clear.
 And of course you shouldn't expect this repo is as efficient as Pytorch or others.

+You can find some *Chinese DOCs* in `docs` to learn more details about the implement.

 ### Features

 - [x] Memory management